A Detailed Timeline Of Night Stalker Richard Ramirez' Crimes

 July 2, 1985 — Arcadia Murder

-Ramirez drives the stolen car to Arcadia, CA, to Mary Louise Cannon’s home.
+Ramirez drives the stolen car to Arcadia, California, to Mary Louise Cannon’s home.
 He knocks her out with a lamp and stabs her with a knife from her kitchen.
 She is found dead.

 July 5, 1985 — Survivor In Sierra Madre